 In short, the world is about to take a step back to the pre-Christian days when lying was celebrated — for all knowledge has become relative, our every thought a product of economic or biological forces.
 And so the individual, who finds themselves splintered apart through genetics, evolutionary history, and economic analysis has only recourse to what they feel to be right.

-The truth that Christianity claimed was ‘out there’ to be found was a great intellectual mirage.
-A mirage that allowed humans to make great scientific and technological advances to be sure, but a mirage nonetheless.
+The truth that Christianity claimed was “out there” to be found was a great intellectual mirage.
+This mirage allowed humans to make great scientific and technological advances to be sure, but it was a mirage nonetheless.

 There nothing but power masquerading and manipulating what is thought by many to be the objective truth.
 Therefore, we can only know and trust our own experiences.